 Native Languages of the Americas:

-This is our collection of links to Aleut folktales and traditional stories that can be read online.
+This is our index of Aleut folktales and traditional stories that can be read online.

-We have indexed our indigenous American legends section
+We have organized our indigenous American legends section

 by tribe to make them easier to locate; however, variants on the same

 story are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to